-- Before submitting any information, make sure the site’s URL begins with “https.”
+- Before submitting any information, make sure that the site’s URL begins with 'https'.

 Watch out for impersonators

-- The person saying their phone was stolen and cannot be called
+- The person saying that their phone was stolen and cannot be called.

 Be wary of requests for personal information

-Don’t reply to suspicious emails, instant messages, or pop-up windows that ask for personal information, like passwords, bank account or credit card numbers, or even your birthday.
-Even if the message comes from a site you trust, like your bank, never click on the link or send a reply message.
+Don’t reply to suspicious emails, instant messages or pop-up windows that ask for personal information, such as passwords, bank account or credit card numbers, or even your birthday.
+Even if the message comes from a site that you trust, such as your bank, never click on the link or send a reply message.
 It is better to go directly to their website or app to log in to your account.

 Remember, legitimate sites and services will not send messages requesting that you send passwords or financial information over email.

-Messages from strangers are always suspect, especially if they seem too good to be true – like declaring you have won something, offering prizes for completing a survey, or promoting quick ways to make money.
+Messages from strangers are always suspect, especially if they seem too good to be true – such as declaring that you have won something, offering prizes for completing a survey or promoting quick ways to make money.
 Never click suspicious links, and never enter personal information into questionable forms or surveys.

 Double-check files before downloading